sep/coda-pack-trigger-github-action/README.md

     * `repo_with_owner` - should be something like `your_github_username/name_of_your_repo`
     * `event` - should correspond to the values used in the `types` element of your `repository_dispatch` trigger above.

-      Remember: This will trigger all workflows on the repository that have a matching `repository_dispatch` event type.
+      **Remember**: This will trigger all workflows on the repository that have a matching `repository_dispatch` event type.